Strong Start Initiative

 - Active learning strategies that promote student engagement, motivation, and achievement.

 Whether you are teaching a course for the first time or are looking to strengthen a course to beat engage students, we invite you to participate.
 The in-person and asynchronous components of this Institute will apply to a range of instructor experience levels and disciplines.
-The Pew FTLC is partnering with colleagues from Student Affairs and eLearning to provide a robust, hands-on learning experience with content directly applicable to your upcoming courses.
-The Institute is a renewal of the Strong Start Initiative launched originally in 2015 and has been shaped by the Academic Affairs Rapid Response Team, whose May 2023 report provided data analysis and recommendations for first-year student success.
+Preference given to adjunct, affiliate and visiting faculty.

 What is involved?

-This two-day institute begins with a modest amount of pre-work, including an interactive learning module and several short readings (~2hr commitment).
+The institute begins with a modest amount of pre-work, including an interactive learning module and several short readings (~2hr commitment).
 The in-seat time will be spent in large-group discussions and small-group exercises, modeling learning activities to apply to your classrooms.
-Following the August session, participants will have the opportunity for a follow-up individual consultation to review syllabi, course materials, and/or Blackboard sites.
+Following the session, participants will have the opportunity for a follow-up individual consultation to review syllabi, course materials, and/or Blackboard sites.

-Participants are eligible for a $500 stipend upon completion of the August 16-17 program and another $500 for completion of the post-Institute course materials review consultation.
+Participants are eligible for a $500 stipend upon completion of the full program and another $500 for completion of the post-Institute course materials review consultation.
 Participants will also earn a digital badge.

 Who can participate?